anikaarevalo/KPMG_NLP_project/README.md

                    Our LDA model optimised by the Mallet algorithm showing an example of topic-keyword distribution
 <img width="1000" alt="pipeline 2022-04-21 at 15 49 28" src="https://github.com/anikaarevalo/KPMG_NLP_project/blob/be3c73a5a09b6cc976f9a862facadc7dd37620f7/assets/topic_bubbles.png">
+A good topic model possessing fairly big, non-overlapping bubbles scattered throughout the chart instead of being clustered in one quadrant.
+When you hover over the bubbles, the interactive plot highlights the related keywords by ranking.

-                                    Image of the interface of our deep learning solution
+                                    **Image of the interface of our deep learning solution**
 <img width="1000" alt="pipeline 2022-04-21 at 15 49 28" src="https://github.com/anikaarevalo/KPMG_NLP_project/blob/4f41a947a633b3804e6a1cf82265df38e10b5518/assets/excel.png">
+A sample output of top-20 topics and their correlated keywords when a tax-relevant document is fed as an input to our NLP LDA model optimised with Mallet algorithm